XRPLF/xrpl-dev-portal/content/_snippets/gateways-intro.md

 * An **Issuing Gateway** receives money (or other assets of value) outside of the XRP Ledger, and creates issuances in the XRP Ledger.
 This provides a direct way for customers to get money in and out of the XRP Ledger.
 All currencies in the XRP Ledger, except for XRP, take the form of issuances tied to a specific issuing gateway.
 * A **Private Exchange** holds XRP and lets its customers buy and sell that XRP in its own system.
 Most cryptocurrencies rely on private exchanges to provide a market for the cryptocurrency, but the XRP Ledger has a currency exchange built into the protocol itself.
 * **Merchants** accept payment within the XRP Ledger in exchange for goods and services in the outside world.
-Currently, Ripple (the company) does provide support for merchant operations using the XRP Ledger.
+Currently, Ripple (the company) does not provide support for merchant operations using the XRP Ledger.